Lets look at some Water Smart Gardening

-We can look at the way we garden presently and make changes that benefit the wider environment, working with it rather than against it.
-We should look at how we garden and view it from a fresh perspective and question why.
+We can look at the current way we garden and make changes that benefit the wider environment, working with it rather than against it.

-In the lower mainland of B.C. we face a bit more of a challenge because we experience such opposites of weather, a long period of mild wet weather followed by a long, hot and increasingly dry summer.
-These are two very stressful situations for a lot of plants, which is why we need to choose wisely and select the right plant for the right place.
-Lush green lawns are an obsession and we must blame the Europeans for that, like Australia, here, people copied the same traditional gardening methods and the lawn is definitely one of them.
+In the lower mainland of B.C. we face the challenge of a long period of mild wet weather followed by a long, hot and increasingly dry summer.
+These extremes put a lot of stress on plants, and that is why we need to choose wisely and select the right plant for the right location.
+Lush green lawns are an obsession and we must blame the Europeans for that, like Australia, and here, people brought with them the same traditional gardening methods and the lawn is definitely one of them.

 Plants have adapted to deal with different climates in different ways.
 They may have thicker leaves to hold in moisture such as succulents (e.g. Sedums, Jewel of the Desert and Hens and Chicks), they may have rigid leaves with a thick waxy layer such as yuccas or they may contain high amounts of essential oils which help prevent foliage from drying out such as rosemary or lavender.
 Perennials such as Rudbeckia, Echinacea, certain grasses and Euphorbia are fantastic options that will reduce your summer water bill.